 The Story of CDC

-- Was opened in Atlanta because of its limitation to communicable disease then and concentration of malaria in the South.
+- Was stationed in Atlanta in the first place because of its limitation to communicable diseases then and higher concentration of malaria in the South.

 - Reports to the Department of Health and Human Services and works in collaboration with other public health partners.

-- Though the initials of name CDC has remained constant over time, the meaning has changed over time to expand into:
+- Though the initials CDC has remained constant over time, the meaning has expanded over time to:

-- And today- Centers for Disease Control and Prevention
+Centers for Disease Control and Prevention ( at present)

 CDC today leads the Global fight against known, new and emerging diseases around the globe with expanding preventive efforts to reduce the global burden of preventable and chronic diseases.
-As frequently as the name has changed, CDC for sure has come a long way but the appeal has remained.
-Whenever the issue of health and safety comes up, CDC has been a center for hope, a beam of trust, architect of research break-through’s, novel treatment modalities for everyone around the globe and a dream job for public health scholars, budding new comers.
+As frequent as the expansion of their name has evolved, CDC has come a long way creating their legacy all on the way.
+Anywhere around the globe, when the issue of health and safety is of concern, CDC has been a center for hope, a beam of trust, an architect of research break-through and novel treatment modalities.

-Through the relentless effort of the organizers for our Fulbright seminar at the Georgia State University, got us through for a tour inside one of the heavily guarded office buildings I have ever been too.
-The level of work sophistication, subtleness of their work, with numerous bio-safety level 4 (BSL4) labs and volume of pathogenic specimens dealt every day, I firmly believe those security requirements was a just.
+Through the relentless effort of our organizers from Georgia State University in Fulbright seminar we were able to schedule a tour inside one of the heavily guarded office buildings I have ever been to.
+The level of sophistication of their work, subtlety, numerous bio safety level 4 (BSL4) labs and with volume of pathogenic specimens dealt every day, I firmly believe those security requirements was a just.

 David J. Sencer CDC Museum

-First to welcome us was the recently setup temporary Ebola gallery.
-As a budding public health scholar, which I like to refer myself, was the highlight of the whole tour.
+Upon entering the museum, on the second floor right next to the lobby, to welcome us was the recently setup temporary Ebola gallery.
+For a budding public health scholar, which I like to refer myself, it was the highlight of the whole tour.

-Back in the year 2014, the Ebola outbreak in Western African nations of Guinea, Liberia and Sierra Leone took the world by a major surprise.
-Speculated to be transmitted by consumption of infected bat, until then Ebola was a disease only known for its academic interest.
-However, easy transmission, rapid disease progression, potential fatal outcome, and remoteness of the outbreak setting made it an overnight global threat.
+Back in the year 2014, the Ebola outbreak in Western African nations of Guinea, Liberia and Sierra Leone took the whole world by a major surprise.
+Until then Ebola was a disease only known for its academic interest.
+Speculated to have originated by consumption of infected bat easy spread, rapid disease progression, potential fatal outcome, and remoteness of the outbreak setting made it an overnight global threat.

 Citizen- Driven Response

-The propensity of EBOLA to grow into a global pandemic became very clear in a matter of days which demanded vigorous measures not only in terms of clinical clear but public health efforts, which could not have been anywhere near successful without community participation.
+The propensity of EBOLA to grow into a global pandemic became very clear in a matter of days which demanded vigorous measures not only in terms of clinical care but public health efforts, which could not have been anywhere near successful without dedicated community participation.

 From Cellphones to Megaphones to Motorcycles: Tools to Engage Citizens

 Social mobilizers used every tool at their disposal in spreading awareness about Ebola.
-The communication toolbox compromised of Short Message Service (SMS), all forms of written and audio/visual media, traditional use of mikes and megaphones at the town centers, even town criers, arts and drawings on walls at public places, spreading message through school children.
+The communication toolbox compromised of all forms of written and audio/visual media, Short Message Service (SMS), traditional use of mikes and megaphones at the town centers, even town criers, arts and drawings on walls at public places, spreading message through school children, volunteers, health workers.

-If not parallel, the unprecedented use of awareness spread campaigns and social mobilization was the key for EBOLA control.
-Community engagement was recognized early as the detrimental tool and hence all NGO staffs, community members, volunteers, students were encouraging members of the community for their active participation.
-Their engagements resulted in developing strategic dialogues, large coordinated campaigns and above all the much-needed community ownership and participation.
+The unprecedented use of awareness spread campaigns and social mobilization was the key for EBOLA control.
+Community engagement was recognized as the detrimental tool very early and hence all NGO staffs, community members, volunteers, students were encouraging members of the community for their active participation.
+Their involvement resulted in developing strategic dialogues, large coordinated campaigns and above all the much-needed community ownership and participation.

 - A novel form of text-based communication platform that allowed individual subscribers to ask questions, get real time answers and share information.